Infinitelabbisolutions/Autodoc_TaskWork/readme.md

 ## 💻 Implementation Details

 ### Data Ingestion Process
-The project implements a memory-efficient ETL process that:
+The project implements a memory-efficient data ingestion process that:
 - Processes large CSV files in chunks to manage memory usage
 - Creates optimized MySQL table structure with appropriate indexes
 - Implements batch processing for efficient data insertion
 - Includes comprehensive error handling and logging
 - Maintains data integrity through transaction management

-### Python Implementation
+### Python Implementation for Data Ingestion

 The ETL process is implemented in Python with a focus on efficiency and reliability.
 Here's the complete implementation: